zannatul-prome/assignment2/readme.md

 ### Positioning & Data Hiding

 - show the date by positioning between image and context as figma on every cards
-- hide the parapgraph for 1st  card on  small devices.
+- hide the 1st  card on  small devices and show 6 card.
 - hide arrow button group  from the statndard curriculam section.

 ### Explore Marquee & Use It